kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 - Remove `failureReason` and `failureMessage`.

-What is worth to notice is that for the first time in the history of the project, this proposal is introducing a mechanism that allows providers to adapt to new contract incrementally, more specifically:
+What is worth to notice is that for the first time in the history of the project, this proposal is introducing a mechanism that allows providers to adapt to a new contract incrementally, more specifically:

 - Providers won't be required to synchronize their changes to adapt to the Cluster API v1beta2 contract with the Cluster API's v1beta2 release.